The Sydney Harbour Bridge is one of the world’s most famous bridges and a symbol of both Sydney and Australia.

 - The building of the bridge coincided with the construction of a network of underground railways in the Central Business District.

-- During the bridge’s opening ceremony, before the NSW premier could cut the ribbon, a man rode up on a horse and slashed the ribbon with a sword, in the “name of the people of New South Wales.”
+- Before the NSW premier could cut the ribbon during the bridge’s opening ceremony, a man rode up on a horse and slashed the ribbon with a sword in the “name of the people of New South Wales.”
 He was immediately arrested.

-- Up to 1 million people participated in various ceremonies and celebrations related to the opening of the bridge; impressive, given that the city’s population at the time was 1,256,000.
+- Up to 1 million people participated in various ceremonies and celebrations related to the opening of the bridge, which was impressive, given that the city’s population at the time was 1,256,000.

-- There was also a sharp rise in the baby names Archie and Bridget, in honour of the bridge, that year.
+- That year, there was also a sharp rise in the baby names Archie and Bridget in honor of the bridge.

 - The bridge originally had two tram lines.
-These were removed in 1958, and replaced with to extra lanes for vehicles on the western side of the bridge.
+In 1958, these were removed and replaced with extra lanes for vehicles on the western side of the bridge.

 - The conversion of tram lanes to regular traffic lanes led to huge traffic jams and was called “the greatest transport bungle in Sydney’s history.”